This page may contain affiliate links. Learn More.

-Kodiak Cakes Protein Packed Muffin Mix
+- Kodiak Cakes Protein Packed Muffin Mix

-Aunt Jemima Whole Wheat Blend Pancake and Waffle Mix
+- Aunt Jemima Whole Wheat Blend Pancake and Waffle Mix

-Meijer Whole Wheat Pancake and Waffle Mix
+- Meijer Whole Wheat Pancake and Waffle Mix

-Bob’s Red Mill Organic 7 Grain Pancake and Waffle Mix
+- Bob’s Red Mill Organic 7 Grain Pancake and Waffle Mix

-Bob’s Red Mill 10 Grain Pancake Mix
+- Bob’s Red Mill 10 Grain Pancake Mix

-King Arthur Flour Apple Cinnamon Muffin Mix
+- King Arthur Flour Apple Cinnamon Muffin Mix

 - pizza dough all of this is from freshly milled flour from wheat berries we grind ourselves.
 You can buy whole wheat flour and make this bread with it as well.

 If you’re making bread, pizza, bagels or rolls, you want to use hard wheat and for non-yeast breads like banana bread, pancakes and muffins, you want to use soft wheat.
 If the recipe we’re using calls for white flour, we just substitute whole wheat flour.

 You can use your regular recipe for biscuits, pancakes, muffins, waffles, sandwich bread, rolls, buns, pretzels, quick breads, etc., and just substitute at least half of the flour in the recipe for whole grain flour.
 If you do less than 100% whole grain flour, the other percentage must be enriched.
 I grind my own flour for the homemade bread I make.

 And remember again, you only have to serve one whole grain item per day, so let the rest of your meals be simple.

-CACFP Whole Grain Eligible Products by Brand
+CACFP Whole Grain Eligible Products by Brand Printable

 If you have found any other whole grain products that aren’t listed here, I’d love for you to comment and I can add them if they meet the USDA requirements.

 My hope is for this article to help simplify the whole grain requirement for you!
 Thanks so much for checking it out.
 For more mealtime inspiration, check out cacfp breakfast ideas, lunch ideas, and snack ideas.
 For help in planning your daycare menu, click on the highlighted text.
 If you need help with your meat and meat alternates, or fruits and vegetables check this out.